makkarpov/mtoxy/README.md

 * Fully asynchronous and non-blocking: 4 threads to handle a lot of connections;
 * Built-in support for HTTP passthrough: some public Wi-Fi networks block connections to a non-standard ports, so run your proxy on 80 port without having to sacrifice your web server;
-* Proxy through proxy: this is feature is mainly useful at development, since I cannot reach Telegram servers directly in Russia;
+* Proxy through proxy: this is a feature that is mainly useful at development, since I cannot reach Telegram servers directly in Russia;
 * Collection of a traffic statistics.

 Setting it up
 =============

 Download the latest release, create a config file `config.conf` like this and run JAR — that's all!
+Proxy will listen on 8443 port by default.

 ```
 mtoxy {